Britain fights euro zone threat with credit boost

 But the government has pinned its fortunes on a tough austerity plan of tax hikes and spending cuts to erase a budget deficit which still comes in at around 8 percent of GDP.

-Osborne defended his debt-cutting measures, arguing they gave the Bank leeway to keep monetary policy loose, and said there was still more the central bank could do.
+Osborne defended his debt-cutting measures, arguing they gave the BoE leeway to keep monetary policy loose, and said there was still more the central bank could do.

 The loans would be made available on condition that banks increase their lending to businesses and households.